vimpunk/cratetorrent/tests/README.md

 ### Test binary

-cratetorrent-cli arguments:
+`test-cli` arguments:
-- the seed's address in the local Docker network,
+- the seed's address in the local Docker network;
+- the torrent's metainfo file;
+- the torrent's listen address (if testing seeding);
-- and the download destination directory.
+- the download destination directory.

 It runs only as long as the download is in progress.
 Once it's done, it exits, and this fact is used by the test scripts to perform download verification